 Boy is also known for his keen sense of style.
 On one occasion, he was seen rearranging string used to secure boxes and packages.
 He maneuvered it over his head and wiggled it down to the roundest part of his belly essentially donning a bright pink belt!
 Not only did he find a new use for an object, he took great pride in doing so!
 For the remainder of the day he stood showing off his new belt to everyone who passed by with immense satisfaction.
 Since this occurrence, Boy is given long pieces of raffia to pursue his interests in both weaving and fashion.

 Although Boy is very well looked after here at the OCCQ, what he really needs is a permanent home in the forest.
-With a donation of $100, you can help purchase one acre of the Rawa Kuno Legacy Forest.
-The Rawa Kuno Legacy Forest will allow Boy (and many other orangutans) to return to the wild as well as protect 6,400 acres of natural peat swamp forest habitat from palm oil plantations and other types of development which are currently threatening wild orangutan populations.
+The Orangutan Legacy Forest will allow Boy (and many other orangutans) to return to the wild as well as protect 6,400 acres of natural peat swamp forest habitat from palm oil plantations and other types of development which are currently threatening wild orangutan populations.
 Boy is definitely King of the Care Centre.
 His intelligence, confidence, and size are all indications that he will one day be King of the Wild.